 “What I clearly knew was that this feeling of euphoria that I had been looking for, of being full and complete, wasn’t there at all.
 And I was miserable in a lot of respects.
 I was miserable in the sense that I kept thinking it was Jill’s responsibility to fill me up.
 To the extent that I wasn’t emotionally satisfied or sexually satisfied or spiritually satisfied, mentally satisfied, occupationally satisfied, somehow it all seemed to be someone else’s responsibility, and certainly that emotional- spiritual side of things not feeling complete, I began to conclude that there must be something wrong with me, our marriage, Jill, or some combination of all three, but it was a lot easier to focus on the marriage and Jill because I wasn’t in a place to start taking responsibility for myself.

 “Over time, and I’ll cut to the end now and there are lots of in-between steps, my frustration with my lack of fulfillment reached a critical point.
 I had been doing my own inner work and trying to seek out what was going on.
 I had done work around parental issues, issues with my religion, and ultimately reached a point where I really believes that our marriage wasn’t something that was going to be able to sustain me.
 It wasn’t filling me up.
-It was at the point that I found Inner Bonding®, went to a workshop and Intensive, and everything changed.”
+It was at the point that I sought help, and everything changed.”

 So on this day before Thanksgiving, I invite you to set your intention to give: give to yourself first.
 Sit with yourself and, with an intention to accept and embrace, attend to the grief, loneliness, anxiety, fear, heartache, joy, and excitement that may be coursing through you.
 Imagine that you have a young child sitting beside you, desperately needing your undivided, devoted attention.
 Trust that you have everything is takes to fill her up, that, in fact, you’re the only one who can fill her up.
 And from that place of wholeness, give from the fullness of your heart, give without strings attached, give for the pure and fulfilling pleasure of giving.
 Give even when fear is telling you to run.
 See what it feels like to make the choice to swing open the doors of your heart as wide as they will open without restriction, fear or judgement, and let the love pour out and into the one who has been waiting, steady and with patience, to receive you.